Henrizz/minishell/README.md

 - expand variables in the commands, filenames and heredoc input<br>
 <br>

-Part of the bonus was the thorough expansion of nested quotes of types " and '<br>
+Part of the bonus was the thorough expansion of nested quotes of types '"' and '''<br>
-Our shell does not support && or ||<br>
+Our shell does not support '&&' or '||'<br>
 <br>
 ENJOY !